JuanMBarba/KingdomDefense/README.md

 - Create a movable character that can move left/right and jump (1 day)
 - Create enemies that make some simple movements (1 day)
 - Give playable character weapon/abilities that can destroy enemies (1 day)
+- Create the game loop(1-2 day)

+# Bonuse
-- Add some sort of scrollable enviornment(1-2 day)
+- Add more enemy varieties